olie-nes/Medical_End_toEnd_Chatbot/README.md

-# Medical_End_toEnd_Chatbot
+## Medical_End_toEnd_Chatbot
-Youtube example medical chatbot using LLM, Langchain, Pinecone, Flask, Github, AWS cloud
+Basic working model of the medical chatbot using csv and regex